 September, October, and November

 In the fall, very slight color changes can be seen throughout the forest.
 Most of the trees are evergreens, so don’t expect fall colors you see in places like Vermont or Maine.
-Instead, the colors are much more subtle.
-In the fall, summer crowds have died down and the weather is still quite pleasant.
-I usually recommend exploring this location at the end of October.
-It’s one of my favorite times of year to explore the entire park.
+You will see some maples shed their leaves in October which can be quite magical along the trails.
+You’ll experience cooler weather and empty trails this time of year.

 December, January, and February

 Winter in the Hoh Rainforest is magical!
 There is truly no other word I can use to describe it.
-If you’re not opposed to rain (you shouldn’t be if you love the rainforest), then I recommend visiting in the winter.
+If you’re not opposed to rain, I highly recommend visiting in the winter.
 This is the one time of year where crowds aren’t an issue and where you even have potential of seeing the forest covered in a fresh blanket of snow.
-You’ll also probably run into some elk and some salmon swimming upstream.
-If I had to get married in the Hoh Rainforest, I would choose the winter season to do so.
+The rain brings life back into the forest this time of year.

-The permit costs $50 and can obtained by filling out the special use permit application and emailing it to @olym_permits@nps.gov.
-You will then be sent a link to pay for the permit if it gets approved.
-Try to submit your permit at least a month before your wedding date, though the sooner the better for processing.
+The permit costs $50.
+You can apply by filling out the special use permit application and emailing it to @olym_permits@nps.gov.
+After the permit is processed, you will then be sent a link to pay for the permit online.
+Once paid, the park will sign the permit and get it back to you via email for your elopement.
+Try submitting your permit no later than a month before the big day.

 How to Get a Marriage License for Your Hoh Rainforest Elopement

 You can get a marriage license from any county.
-I recommend getting one in Clallam County, which is located in Port Angeles.
-It’s the closest county to the park with a marriage license office.
+I recommend getting one in Clallam County.
+It’s the closest county to the park with a marriage license office in Port Angeles.

-Fill out the online application found here.
+To get one in Clallam County, fill out the application found here.
 Once this is complete, mail it into the office with a $62 money order or cashiers check.
 Mailing instructions can be found on the application.

 Still confused?
-Check out my super helpful guide on Olympic that walks you through exactly how to get a marriage license in the area.
+Check out my super helpful guide on Olympic that walks you through exactly how to get a marriage license in Washington.

 If you want to get married in the Hoh Rainforest, I recommend staying in Forks.
 This small town that served as inspiration for the Twilight franchise is only 45 minutes away from the forest and is the closest town with gas stations, grocery stores, and dining.
 It’s also near the coast, which means you get to explore some of Washington’s most famous beaches like Ruby and Rialto.

-If you prefer to see other iconic sights in the park, I recommend staying in Port Angeles which is about 2 hours away, though close to sights like Lake Crescent and Hurricane Ridge.
-Plus, there is much more to see and do in Port Angeles than in Forks.
+If you prefer to see other iconic sites in the park like Lake Crescent or Hurricane Ridge, I recommend staying in Port Angeles which is about 2 hours away.
+There is much more to see and do in Port Angeles than in Forks.

-Unfortunately, dogs are not permitted on any trails or campgrounds in the Hoh Rainforest.
+Unfortunately, no. Dogs are not permitted on any trails or campgrounds in the Hoh Rainforest.

 Hoh Rainforest Elopement Packages